-Therefore, when the trust you have with someone is broken, or taken for granted, it is quite possible that it will not come again to that someone from you.
+Therefore, when the trust you have with someone is broken, or taken for granted, it is quite possible that you will never trust that person again.
+Unfortunately, sometimes people do burn their bridges.

 For me, it takes many steps, and thus many thoughtful acts of penance, for a person to regain my trust.

 The first is to “fess up,” to be honest, and to break through layers of shame and denial.